crate/crate/README.rst

     :target: https://crate.io

 =================================
-CRATE: Put data to work.
+CRATEDB: Put data to work.
 Simply.
 =================================

-    Crate allows to query and compute data with SQL in real time by providing a distributed aggregation engine, native search and super simple scalability.
+    CrateDB allows to query and compute data with SQL in real time by providing a distributed aggregation engine, native search and super simple scalability.

 **https://crate.io**